-Board sessions devoted to issues of greater managerial and operational relevance are regularly attended by the General Managers, as well as, by invitation from the Chairman and for subjects of interest, Company Executives.
-In addition, Heads of Bank Departments and the top management of subsidiaries may also be invited to participate - according to criteria of strict competence - in order to provide information and analyses regarding matters examined by the Board.
-Moreover, representatives of the independent auditors and external consultants may also attend where their specific technical expertise is pertinent to items on the agenda.
-Such participation by management has allowed Members to obtain clarification and additional information concerning the subjects on the agenda and has proven to be particularly important in encouraging an adequate contribution by and involvement of the Departments in the decision-making process, through direct participation in the Board's activities.
+On invitation from the Chairman, the General Managers, the Manager responsible for preparing the Company's financial reports, Heads of the Control Functions and top Managers of the Bank and the Group can attend Board meetings.
+Other Heads of Bank and Group Departments, members of the independent auditors and external consultants can also be invited to attend - in accordance with criteria of strict relevance - in relation to items on the agenda that might require specific technical skills.
+Such management participation has allowed the Board Members to obtain clarification and additional information on items on the agenda and has proved particularly important in encouraging an adequate contribution and involvement of corporate Departments in the decision-making process, through direct involvement in the Board's activities.

-Management Board meetings are also attended by the Secretary of the Supervisory Board and, in accordance with the Articles of Association, by the members of the Control Committee, though without the right to vote.
+Management Board meetings are attended by the Secretary of the Supervisory Board and, in accordance with the Articles of Association, by the members of the Control Committee, though without the right to vote.

 Management Board resolutions are normally carried by absolute majority vote of the Members in attendance (in the event of a tie, the meeting Chairman has the casting vote); certain resolutions involving, amongst other things, the appointment and removal of the Managing Director and the delegation of their powers, as well as the appointment and removal of the Manager responsible for preparing the Company's financial reports are carried by majority vote of all members in office.

-Resolutions concerning the appointment, revocation and determination of the functions, competencies and remuneration of General Managers are adopted with the favourable vote of the majority of Management Board members in office, following a mandatory opinion from the Supervisory Board.
+Decisions regarding the appointment, removal and determination of functions, duties and remuneration of General Managers are carried by majority vote in favour by Members of the Management Board in office, subject to the mandatory opinion of the Supervisory Board.